adkuba/QuicPos-Server/README.md

 # Tensorflow
-Tensorflow notes, how to use Tensorflow with golang.
+Tensorflow notes, how to use Tensorflow with golang. **WARNING** during loading new models every 6 hours tensorflow leaks memory!!!
+Server after some time just stops!
+No solution so far!!!

 ### Installation
 Initially I couldn't install Tensorflow.
 The reason was, that golang package links to official tensorflow repo, but doesn't support 2.0 version.
 So to install tensorflow I needed to execute: